Why Order Heavy Metal Tests Online?

 Symptoms of acute heavy metal toxicity generally appear quite quickly after recent exposure and may include:

 - Numbness or tingling in arms, hands, legs and or feet

 - Excessive sweating

 Chronic metal toxicity symptoms develop gradually and are more difficult to recognize.
 Among the most common are:

 - Headaches, migraines, visual disturbances

 - Impaired immune function

-- Gastrointestinal problems, such as bloating, gas, constipation, diarrhea, heartburn, indigestion
+- Gastrointestinal problems, such as abdominal pain, bloating, gas, constipation, diarrhea, heartburn, indigestion

 - Mood swings, depression, anxiety